-The discipline of Equestrian Dressage dates back to ancient Greece, whose people wanted their horses to move in a natural, disciplined manner.
-However, other historical records indicate that its origins lie in training mounted horses for war – something that is done in a way that is not harmonious at all, with spurs and physical exhaustion.
+The equestrian discipline of dressage dates back to ancient Greece, whose people wanted their horses to move in a natural, disciplined manner.
+Other historical records however, indicate that its origins lie in training mounted horses for war – a process that is far from harmonious, with spurs and physical exhaustion both to the fore.

-The art of riding obedient horses resurfaced during the Renaissance.
-At that time, kings and noblemen paraded on highly trained animals which promptly obeyed their commands.
+The art of riding an obedient, in-sync horse resurfaced during the Renaissance.
+At that time, kings and noblemen paraded on highly-trained animals, which promptly obeyed their commands.
 The more disciplined the horses, the more elegant and admired they were.

-In the year 1532, Federico Grisone, an Italian, founded a riding school in Naples, and this concept spread throughout Europe in the following centuries.
-Another well-known institution is the Spanish Riding School of Vienna, which was established in 1729 and is a worldwide reference for Dressage even today.
+In 1532, the Italian Federico Grisone founded a riding school in Naples to teach and foster this precious art.
+The notion spread throughout Europe in the following centuries.
+The well-known Spanish Riding School of Vienna was established in 1729 and is still a worldwide reference for dressage even today.

-Equestrian events have been present at the Games since Paris 1900, but Dressage only debuted in 1912, in Stockholm, when the sport joined the programme.
+Equestrian events have been present at the Games since Paris 1900, but dressage only made its debut in 1912, in Stockholm.
 The team event was disputed for the first time at the Amsterdam 1928 Games.

-The goal is to evaluate the conduct of both rider and horse, checking the latter’s ability to respond to the person’s commands to execute specific movements.
-Competitions take place in a flat, rectangular area measuring 60 x 20 m.
+The goal is to evaluate the conduct of both rider and horse, checking the latter’s ability to respond to the former’s commands to execute specific movements.
+Competitions take place in a flat, rectangular area measuring 60m x 20m.

-Performances are evaluated by seven judges, and the most important item is the rider’s control of his horse – even the posture of the horse’s head is taken into account.
-The winner is whoever receives the best scores, which range from zero to ten.
-During presentations, riders cannot make any type of sound.
+Performances are evaluated by seven judges.
+The most important aspect is the rider’s control of his or her horse – even the posture of the horse’s head is taken into account.
+The winner is whoever receives the best scores, which range from zero to 10.
+During presentations, riders cannot make sounds of any type.

-Errors in the horse’s path are warned of with a bell, and the loss of points is proportional to the number of errors.
+Errors in the horse’s path are warned by the ringing of a bell.
+The loss of points is proportional to the number of errors.
 The first error has a penalty of two points, and second four points, and so on.

-Dressage competitions have both individual and team events, each with three riders and occurring at the same time.
-The first phase, called the Grand Prix, ranks the top seven teams and 11 riders who are not part of any of them.
+Dressage competitions have both individual and team events, which occur at the same time.
+The first phase, called the Grand Prix, ranks the top seven teams and top 11 riders who are not part of one of those top seven teams.